libretro/docs/docs/development/retroarch/new-translations.md

 ## Main Instructions

-To add a language with the English name `XXXXX` and two-letter code `xx` follow these steps:
+To add a language with the English name `XXXXX` and two-letter code `xx` (be sure to use the same one as in the corresponding `intl/msg_hash_xx.h` file) follow these steps:

 1. Open `libretro-common/include/libretro.h`.
     1. Add a `RETRO_LANGUAGE_XXXXX` item to the `retro_language` enum just above `RETRO_LANGUAGE_LAST`, using the next available integer value.